vue-land/vue-land.github.io/docs/faq/github-pages.md

 4. Then the user clicks on a `<RouterLink>` to navigate to `/user`.
 That's fine, Vue Router updates the browser URL to `https://vue-land.github.com/user` and shows the relevant component in the `<RouterView>`.
 The browser won't make a request to the server to load the new URL, it all gets handled client-side by the router.
 5. Now the user hits refresh.
 The browser now sends an HTTP request to the server asking for `https://vue-land.github.com/user`.
 But GitHub Pages has no idea what `/user` is, so it returns a 404.

 If you've only got a fixed set of routes, without any `params`, then you could configure your build to make copies of the `index.html` in all the relevant folders.
 For example, if we copied `index.html` to `user/index.html`, then GitHub Pages would have been able to serve it up in response to the request from the example above.
+If you need different `<meta>` tags for each page then see [How do I add dynamic `<meta>` tags to my application?](./dynamic-meta-tags) for more discussion of that topic.

 Another option is to use `index.html` as your 404 page.
 GitHub Pages serves up the file `404.html` for missing files, so you could use your `index.html` as `404.html`.
 The problem is you'll still get a 404 status code, so any crawlers will still think that the page wasn't found.
 The pages are unlikely to end up in search engines if the search engine thinks they're a 404 page.
+Some other hosting providers solve this problem by supporting a `200.html` file instead, but GitHub Pages doesn't support this: see <https://github.com/orgs/community/discussions/27676>.

 The final option is to use [hash mode routing](https://router.vuejs.org/guide/essentials/history-mode.html#hash-mode) instead, with `createWebHashHistory()`.
 Revisiting our earlier example, that would translate the `/user` route into a URL of `https://vue-land.github.com/#/user`.
 The bit after the `#` doesn't get sent to the server by the browser, so refreshing will just load `index.html`.